From Soil To Science To DIY

 Can I meal prep this recipe ahead?

 Yes.
-Roast fully, cool, and store portions in airtight containers for up to 4 days, then reheat in the oven or skillet.
+Roast fully, cool, and store portions in airtight containers for up to 4 days.
+Reheat in the oven or skillet for the best texture.

 See what other cooks think and share your own tips.